apache/skywalking/docs/en/concepts-and-designs/lal.md

 - `statement`

-`statement` extracts the time bucket from the `parsed` result, and set it into the `DatabaseSlowStatement`, which will be persisted (if not dropped) and is used to associate with TopNDatabaseStatement.
+`statement` extracts the SQL statement from the `parsed` result, and set it into the `DatabaseSlowStatement`, which will be persisted (if not dropped) and is used to associate with TopNDatabaseStatement.

 - `latency`